indexeddbshim/IndexedDBShim/README.md

 The available properties relevant to browser or Node are:

 - __DEBUG__ - Boolean (equivalent to calling `shimIndexedDB.__debug(val)`)
+- __cacheDatabaseInstances__ - Config to ensure that any repeat
+    `IDBFactory.open` call to the same name and version (assuming no deletes or aborts causing rollbacks) will reuse the same SQLite `openDatabase` instance.
 - __checkOrigin__ - Boolean on whether to perform origin checks in `IDBFactory` methods (`open`, `deleteDatabase`, `webkitGetDatabaseNames`); effectively defaults to true (must be set to `false` to cancel checks); for Node testing,